-English at Hayfield is central to providing all pupils with the literacy skills, confidence and creativity required to succeed in all areas of the curriculum.
-As a core subject area we aim to provide enjoyable and challenging opportunities across the three Key Stages.
+English at Hayfield is central to providing all pupils with literacy skills, confidence and creativity required to succeed in all areas of the curriculum.
+As a core subject area we aim to provide enjoyable and challenging opportunities across three key stages.

 Pupils will experience and study a vast range of novels, drama texts and poetry in their time at Hayfield, taking into account different genres and periods.
 They will become confident in their written communication in areas such as descriptive, persuasive and analytical writing.
 Recognition is given to the changing face of Language and the effects of Media and Technology on English in the world around us.

 Pupils will be given an appreciation of the different contexts of spoken language and gain confidence in public speaking.
 Texts from different cultures provide pupils with insight into a variety of diverse traditions whilst a broad and balanced curriculum means that Shakespeare, pre-20th century texts, and the work of many contemporary writers are covered.

 Our objective is to prepare all of our pupils for life in the modern world by ensuring they are equipped to:

 - Meet the demands of the new GCSEs by reading increasingly challenging material independently;

 - Understand the increasingly challenging texts of the new specifications;